Wednesday, May 23, 2012

 -Not to mention T-Town is a far funner place to live than that boring, redneck infested Mayberry prison known as *ubarn, AL

-Needless to say, UA is running circles around *U at the moment, and is showing no signs of slowing anytime soon!
+Needless to say, UA is running circles around *U at the moment, and they're showing no signs of slowing anytime soon!
 So put that in your pipe and smoke it, Navid Nousel!

 So despite what the half-brained orange and blue goathumpers on the internet might have you believe about their fans, the *ubarn family is far from perfect model citizens themselves.
 In fact, the next time one of the incestuous family members brings up Updyke or Brian Downing, just remind them Alabama fans have a lot of catching up to do if they want to equally match all the braindead idiots in the barn's fanbase.